Select for ---> CURRENT LDO/CWO RECRUITING BRIEF

 a.
 Be serving as a Petty Officer First Class (E-6) or Chief Petty Officer (E-7 through E-9).
 An E-6 must have served in that capacity for at least 1 year as of 1 October of the year application is made.
 Such service shall be computed from the time-in-rate (TIR) date for an E-6.
 If broken service is involved, a PO1 must have served a total of at least 1 year as an E-6 as of 1 October of the year application is made.

 b.
 E-6 applicants must complete all eligibility requirements for E-7 (except TIR and LTC) and must successfully compete in the annual Navy-wide examination for advancement to Chief Petty Officer, receiving a final multiple equal to, or greater than, the minimum final multiple for E-7 selection board eligibility.
-Personnel accepted to the LDO program attend leadership training via the LDO/CWO Officer Indoctrination School.
+Personnel accepted to the LDO program attend leadership training via the LDO/CWO Officer Academy.
 Therefore Leadership Training Continuum is not required for E-6 taking the E-7 exam for the express purpose of applying for LDO.
 E-6 applicants must forward a copy of their most current examination profile sheet with their application.
 An E-6 is exempt from the requirements of this subparagraph when notification has been received by the commanding officer that the individual is a selectee for Chief Petty Officer or that advancement to Chief Petty Officer has been authorized.

 c.
 Active duty Time-in-Service (TIS) and inactive duty Total Qualifying Federal Service (TQFS) requirements: